Corfu: Kardaki Temple

 Kardaki Temple is an Archaic Doric temple in Corfu, Greece, built around 500 BC in the ancient city of Korkyra (or Corcyra), in what is known today as the location Kardaki in the hill of Analipsi in Corfu.
 The temple features several architectural peculiarities that point to a Doric origin.
 The temple at Kardaki is unusual because it has no frieze, following perhaps architectural tendencies of Sicilian temples.

-It is considered to be the only Greek temple of Doric architecture that does not have a frieze.
+It is considered the only Doric Greek temple without a frieze.
 The spacing of the temple columns has been described as "abnormally wide".
 The temple also lacked both porch and adyton, and the lack of a triglyph and metope frieze may be indicative of Ionian influence.
 The temple at Kardaki is considered an important and to a certain degree mysterious topic on the subject of early ancient Greek architecture.
 Its association with the worship of Apollo or Poseidon has not been established.